A topic from the subject of Inorganic Chemistry in Chemistry.

 The main concepts of symmetry and group theory in inorganic chemistry include:

 • Molecular orbitals: These are the orbitals in molecules or ions that are formed by the combination of atomic orbitals.
-Symmetry can be used to predict the shapes and energies of molecular orbitals.
+Symmetry can be used to predict the shapes, energies, and bonding/antibonding character of molecular orbitals (e.g., constructing SALCs).

 • Ligand field theory: This theory describes the bonding between metal ions and ligands.
-Symmetry can be used to predict the geometry and properties of ligand field complexes.
+Symmetry is crucial in understanding the splitting of d-orbitals in transition metal complexes, leading to predictions about their electronic spectra and magnetic properties.

 Applications